ekrem-albayrak/samples-dotnetcore/README.md

 Folder: "GetOperatingStates".

-# Alerting on workplace operating state change (cyclic)
+# Alerting on workplace operating state change (based on cyclic api requests)

 A easy .net core console application which "alerts" if state of given workplace changed to undefined stoppage (Code 999).